CARING FOR & MAINTAINING PANORAMIC PORCELAIN SURFACES®

 Routine Care and Cleaning

-Regular, basic cleaning with warm water and mild soap is sufficient to keep porcelain looking good.
+Regular, basic cleaning with warm water and mild soap is sufficient to keep porcelain looking gorgeous.
 You can also use gentle, everyday multipurpose spray cleaner to remove soap scum, hard water deposits, and mildew.
-Do not use cleaning products that contain acids or ammonia (and other harsh chemicals) as these can damage glazed surfaces of the tile.
+Do not use cleaning products that contain acids or ammonia (and other harsh chemicals) as these can damage glossy surfaces of the tile.
 Always dry your porcelain thoroughly after cleaning and avoid leaving puddles on the porcelain surface.

 Recommended Routine Maintenance & Cleaning